max-glass/blackjack-card-counter/README.md

   * Aug 2
     * the_BigMike_ - Resolved Win/Loss bug
   * Aug 4
-    * the_BigMike_ - Refactored code to conformto Python best practices
+    * the_BigMike_ - Refactored code to conform to Python best practices